-This course is designed to provide the student with preclinical skills in the areas of pathology,
+This course is designed to provide the student with preclinical skills in the areas of pathology, microbiology, infection control, hazardous materials, pharmacology and patient care.

 DAS140 Dental Materials

 Students will be able to identify materials used in the dental laboratory, fabricate custom at-home bleaching trays and study models as well as demonstrating knowledge and skills needed for restorative procedures.